 How Do Hurricanes Affect Your Roof?

-What’s your move?
-I'm more of a hurricane party type gal, however as a homeowner myself, I always make sure to take the proper precautions to make sure my roof and home can withstand the storm, especially if I'm in it.
+Personally, I’m more of a hurricane party type of gal.
+But as a homeowner, I never take chances with my roof.
+Even if I’m staying put, I always take the right precautions to make sure my home can stand up to the storm.

 How Do Hurricanes Affect Your Roof?